zrmacc/MGMM/README.md

 y_{i}\big|(z_{i}=j) \sim N\big(\mu_{j},\Sigma_{j}\big)
 $$

-The EM algorithm is used to obtain maximum likelihood estimates of the model parameters.
-Posterior probabilities of cluster membership are calculated as follows.
-Partition each observation $y_{i}$ as $(s_{i},\ t_{i})$, where $s_{i}$ denotes the observed elements, and $t_{i}$ the missing elements.
+The EM algorithm is used to obtain maximum likelihood estimates (MLEs) of the model parameters.
+The procedure treats both the unobserved elements of each random vector $y_{i}$, and the unobserved cluster assignments $z_{ij}$ as missing data.
+From the MLEs, posterior probabilities of cluster membership are calculated as follows.
+Partition each observation $y_{i}$ as $(s_{i},\ t_{i})$, where $s_{i}$ denotes the observed elements, and $t_{i}$ denotes the missing elements.
 The posterior probability of membership to cluster $j$, given the observed data $s_{i}$, is:

 $$
 \gamma_{ij} = P[z_{i}=j|s_{i}] = \frac{f(s_{i}|\ \mu_{j},\Sigma_{j})\pi_{j}}{\sum_{l=1}^{k}f(s_{i}|\ \mu_{l},\Sigma_{l})\pi_{l}}
 $$

-The estimated responsibility of the $j$th cluster for the $i$th observation is obtained by substituting in the MLEs.
-The predicted cluster membership of observation $y_{i}$ is:
+The maximum a posteriori classificaiton for $y_{i}$ is:

 $$
-\hat{z}_{i} = \arg\max_{j}\ \hat{\gamma}_{ij}
+\arg\max_{j}\ \hat{\gamma}_{ij}
 $$

 # Data Generation

 ## Description

-The function `rMNMix` simulates observations from a mixture of multivariate normal distributions.
+The function `rMNMix` simulates observations from a Gaussian Mixture Model.
 The number of observations is specified by `n`, and the dimension of each observation by `d`.
 The number of clusters is set using `k`, which defaults to one.
 The marginal probabilities of cluster membership are provided as a numeric vector `pi`, which should contain `k` elements.
 If $k>0$ but `pi` is omitted, the clusters are taken as equi-probable.
 The proportion of elements in the $n \times d$ data matrix that are missing is specified by `m`, which defaults to zero.
 Note that when $m>0$ it is possible for all elements of an observation to go missing.
 The cluster means `M` are provided as a numeric prototype vector, or a list of such vectors.
 If a single prototype is provided, that vector is used as the mean for all clusters.
 By default, the zero vector is adopted as the prototype.
 The cluster covariances `S` are provided as a numeric matrix, or a list of such matrices.
 If a single prototype is provided, that matrix is used as the covariance for all clusters.
 By default, the identity matrix is adopted as the prototype.

 ## Examples